 Fill the slow cooker to the top with sliced apples, making sure the lid still fits snugly.
 Sprinkle the other ingredients on top and stir a little to spread it around.
 This isn’t precise or even, so don’t worry about it too much, it will all cook down just fine.

 Turn the slow cooker on low and cook for 8-10 hours, stirring occasionally.
-Once the apples are completely soft and bubbling, blend until smooth with an immersion blender, or in batches in a regular blender or food processor.
+Once the apples are completely soft and bubbling, blend until smooth with an immersion blender, or in batches in a regular blender or food processor (What you have now is basically applesauce).
 Once smooth, allow to simmer another 2-3 hours with the lid cracked slightly for steam to vent.
 It will thicken up over time.
 Turn it off when it’s your desired consistency and taste for sugar.